 My electric rig when I fly to the gig:

 When I fly to an "electric gig" these days I take with me about thirty harmonicas, a Shaker / Madcat harmonica microphone, and my pedal board.
 I plug the pedal board into whatever big, clean guitar amp I can borrow, something 50 to 100 watts.
-I dial in the amp's cleanest setting, and then control my tone from the drive, tone and gain controls on the Blues Driver pedal.
+I dial in the amp's cleanest setting, and then control my tone from the controls on the Fairfield Circuitry Barbershop Overdrive.
 I usually have to cut the middle and treble on the guitar amp a little bit, and sometimes boost the bass.
-Recently in Brazil I was playing thru Marshall Valve-State (solid state) amps.
-I know it's not "politically correct" to play a harp thru a solid state amp these days, but do it I anyway, and it sounds great...

 No rig at all

-A lot of my gigs these days are with Chris Brubeck's Triple Play, or Madcat & Kane, and for these gigs I usually don't bring any microphone or amp at all...
-I play thru whatever vocal mike they have, quite often a Shure SM-58.
+A lot of my gigs these days are with Chris Brubeck's Triple Play, or sitting in with singer -songwriters, and for these gigs I usually don't bring any microphone or amp at all...
+I play thru whatever vocal mike the venue might have, quite often a Shure SM-58.

 I change my equipment from time to time, but for now I'm happy with these three setups.